Pyxus International: History

-Alliance One International was established in 2005, as a result of the corporate merger between DIMON Incorporated and Standard Commercial Corporation.
+Alliance One International was established in 2005, as a result of the corporate merger between Dimon Incorporated and Standard Commercial Corporation.
 The company changed its name to Pyxus International in 2018.

-DIMON Incorporated was founded in 1995, and later in 1997 it acquired Intabex Holdings Worldwide, which was the world's fourth-largest leaf merchant at the time.
+Dimon was founded in 1995, and later in 1997 it acquired Intabex Holdings Worldwide, which was the world's fourth-largest leaf merchant at the time.
 The company’s acquisition of Intabex was considered as the biggest one of that kind in the leaf history.

 Standard Commercial Corporation, established in 1910, operated tobacco leaf business in Mediterranean area.
-It was the third-largest leaf merchant of the world prior to the merger with DIMON.
+It was the third-largest leaf merchant of the world prior to the merger with Dimon.

 On June 15, 2020, Pyxus International Inc. filed for chapter 11 bankruptcy.
 The company's debtors emerged from bankruptcy on August 24, 2020.

 Operations

 In December 2013, the company announced the expiration of its offer to exchange up to $735 million of 9.875% Senior Secured Second Lien Notes due 2021.

+On February 8, 2018, the company announced investments in two Canadian cannabis growers and a United States-based hemp producer.

+Bribery and internal controls violations

+In 2010 Alliance One pleaded guilty to paying bribes to government officials, as well as ancillary violations of the U.S. Foreign Corrupt Practices Act (FCPA), through two foreign subsidiaries of the predecessor firms before the merger.
+Alliance One agreed to pay criminal penalties totaling $9.5 million and to retain independent monitors for a period of three years, and simultaneously settled a parallel civil complaint filed by the U.S. Securities and Exchange Commission (SEC), disgorging $10 million in profits.
+The civil case additionally included internal controls violations.